BulbEnergy/bulb-audit/content/patterns/scope.md

 This document sets out the scope for the testing and evaluation of the **Bulb** websites.
 For efficient reporting, not every page and component is included in the scope.
 However, samples are chosen such that each important design pattern is covered.

 In the report, issues are divided into **General** and **Components** categories.
-General issues may include problems with document structure, or absence of focus styles. **Components** issues organize issues by isolated component, such as a tab interface or dialog window.
+General issues may include problems with — for example — document structure, or absence of focus styles. **Components** issues organize advice by isolated component, such as a tab interface or dialog window.
 The scope simply defines the URLs at which issues may be found.

 {{% note %}}
 Color contrast issues are considered out of scope since there is an effort underway already to bring the color palette under WCAG compliance.